 This course provides students the opportunity to synthesize learning from all previous seminars and to apply the concepts and principles relevant to the work or career goals of each student.
 Each student researches and prepares a written capstone project that offers a practical or theoretical solution to challenges or issues of contemporary international importance and relevance in cyber diplomacy.
 The final outcome of the seminar for each student is a paper suitable for publication in a professional or an academic journal.
-Students are required to exhibit in-depth critical thinking, and offerting additional contemporary and statement of students are required to exhibit in-depth critical thinking. and effective writing skills.
+Students are required to exhibit in-depth critical thinking, analysis, and effective writing skills.
 Course assignments maximize the exchange of student suggestions and comments on the various stages of the capstone project, to include but not limited to topic section, thesis, resources and supporting information.